 Automated messages like these are prevalent throughout the Writing Community, and it seems to be done purely in the interest of self-promotion.

-We hear so often about people “sliding into your DMs,” sometimes with comments about your appearance, are you single?, OMG you won’t BELIEVE the RESULTS of this DETOX DIET DRINK etc, and of course the infamous and dreaded dick pic.
+We hear so often about people “sliding into your DMs,” sometimes with comments about your appearance, are you single?, OMG you won’t BELIEVE the RESULTS of this DETOX DIET DRINK BUY NOW!! etc, and of course the infamous and dreaded dick pic.

 I wasn’t prepared for such a frequency of advertisements.